emc211/optane-kdb-report/README.md

 #### Tp<!-- omit in toc -->

-Standard kdb tp running in batch mode.
+Standard kdb+ tp running in batch mode.

 #### AggEngine<!-- omit in toc -->